Teacher Education (TEP)

 Seminar taken concurrently with student teaching (TEP 451).
 Topics relevant to student teaching experience.
 Course Information: On campus and online meetings are required throughout the semester.
 Prerequisites: Admission to Teacher Education Program, completion of all TEP, general education, and content/major requirements with an earned grade of C or higher.
 Department Approval Required.
 Licensure course.

 TEP 450.
-ECCE: Student Teaching - Elementary and Middle Grade.
+ECCE: Student Teaching.
 9 Hours.

 Internship in the classroom under the supervision of UIS faculty and classroom cooperating teacher.
 Course Information: Prerequisites: Concurrent enrollment in Student Teaching Seminar (TEP 448) required.
 This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of Engagement Experience.
 Department Approval Required.
 Licensure course.